 Think about that in reverse, and then try pontificating about controlling Russian ambitions.
 Nevertheless, this is what we like to call ‘the balance of terror.’

-We will never use nuclear weapons, well, maybe
+We will never use nuclear weapons, well … maybe

 The only reason to go to war is when it is less risky not to go to war.
 That leaves aggressive nations with the problem of safety valves.
 You have to maintain some sort of super-alert system.
 But when do you turn it off?
 Do you relax immediately you have a partial or a full and final settlement and the other side backs off?
-How about a year later?
-When?

 Hanging around on high alert duty costs a lot of money.
 But to keep your population in fear so they remain compliant to your aggressive foreign policy you must whip up tension constantly; advocate we remain on guard continuously if we are to react quickly.
 Thus, we argue for costly submarines patrolling the oceans ready to fire nukes on command.